BitcoinAmiens/dogecoin-tipping-bot/README.md

 Go on the [Giphy developers dashboard](https://developers.giphy.com/dashboard/) and create an app to get started on development.
 Then, request a production key when putting the bot on production.

+If you don't want this feature, set `giphy.key` to blank in the `config.json`.

 #### Add your bot to your discord server

 Click on `Generate OAuth2 URL` and open this url in your browser.
 It is asking you on which server you want to add your bot.